Davidemg/Microsoft365-SecuritySwissArmyKnife/README.md

 # Microsoft 365 Security Swiss Army Knife
-Welcome to the Microsoft 365 Security Scripting Guide.
+Welcome to the Microsoft 365 Security Swiss Army Knife.
 This repository is a comprehensive resource for administrators and users who manage Microsoft 365 and related services.
 It features a variety of PowerShell scripts designed to streamline and automate tasks, ranging from user authentication checks to security assessments and reporting.

 ## Getting Started